WinVector/Examples/LogisticOmit/logistic_omit.md

 |   1 |       1 | 0.25 |

-The idea is: `d` is specifying what proportion of an arbitrarily large data set (with repeated rows) has each possible set of values.
+The idea is: `d` is specifying what proportion of an arbitrarily large data set (with repeated rows) has each possible combination of values.
 For us, `d` is not a sample- it is an entire population.
 This is just a long-winded way of trying to explain why we have row weights and why we are not concerned with observation counts, uncertainly bars, or significances/p-values for this example.